ebs-universe/fpv-gcc/docs/usage.rst

 .. rubric:: --sobj ARFILE

-Prints ouy a sumary of memory utilization per object file, sorted by the total static memory footprint of each file.
+Prints out a summary of memory utilization per object file, sorted by the total static memory footprint of each file.

 The ``ARFILE`` specified should be one of the following :